-The MSCI China A Indexes65 and the MSCI China A RMB Indexes are designed to represent the performance of the China A shares portion of the MSCI China All Shares Index that are accessible through the Stock Connect program.
+The MSCI China A Indexes67 and the MSCI China A RMB Indexes are designed to represent the performance of the China A shares portion of the MSCI China Index.

 The MSCI China A Indexes are designed for global investors accessing the China A shares market through the Stock Connect program.